sebastianfdz/trade-battles/README.md

 I made a youtube video where I do a brief walkthrough of the app:

 - https://www.youtube.com/watch?v=Mu79HIkxhPE

-Here are some screenshots of the app as well 😃.

 <div>
   <img src="./TradeBattles/assets/READMEImages/trade-battles-hero-image.png" alt="trade-battles-battle" width="800"/>